anderson-aristotle/react-components-prop/README.md

 ### Components

-If you're used to writing out all of a page's views in a single HTML file, using components is a very different way of approaching web development.
+If you're used to writing out all of a page's views in a single HTML file, using React components is a very different way of approaching web development.

-With components, there is more integration and less separation of HTML, CSS, and JavaScript.
+With React components, there is more integration and less separation of HTML, CSS, and JavaScript.

 -   Instead of creating a few large files, you will organize your web app into small, reusable components that encompass their own content, presentation,